The Sunday Best is a collection of articles I’ve curated from the furthest reaches of the internet for your reading pleasure.

-This week, the well known roboadvisor Betterment launched a savings account backed by four banks that’s FDIC insured to $1 Million, and it’s offering 2.68%.
+This week, the well known roboadvisor Bettermentlaunched a savings account backed by four banks that’s FDIC insured to $1 Million, and it’s offering 2.68% as of this date.

 Let’s compare after-tax returns, assuming I’ll be in the 24% federal income tax bracket in 2019.

-Moving some money to Betterment improves my after-tax return by 26 basis points, or $260 per $100,000 invested per year.
+Moving some money to Betterment would improve my after-tax return by 26 basis points, or $260 per $100,000 invested per year.

 VUSXX has a minimum investment of $50,000 to open, but you don’t have to maintain that.
 Once it’s open, you can leave it open, even if you only have pennies in there.